BeauConstrictor/Ozpex-64/README.md

 # Ozpex 64

-The Ozpex 64 is a fictional 6502-based to experience what programming was like for developers in the 1980s.
-It is a simple system to develop for, while avoiding unnecessary abstractions.
-If you want to learn how computers work on a low level, the Ozpex 64 is simple enough to wrap your head around in an afternoon, but is complex enough to warrant experimentation.
+The Ozpex 64 is a fictional 6502-based computer meant to help you experience what programming was like for developers back in the '80s.
+It is a simple system to develop for, that avoids unnecessary abstractions in an effort to help you understand how hardware works at a low level.
+If you want to learn how computers really work, the Ozpex 64 should be simple enough to wrap your head around in an afternoon, but complex enough to warrant experimentation.

 ## System Details